eliezermeth/SeleniumWebInteractor/README.md

 The only actions required are:
  * The student must input the relevant information into TouroHealthFormData.txt, in the format shown there.
 * In TouroHealthForm.java, the last line can be un-commented out in the method `covidCloseContactPage()` to allow the program to auto-complete the file.
-The last line can also be un-commented out in the constructor to auto-close the browser after the form is completed.
+The last line can also be un-commented out in the constructor `TouroHeathForm()` to auto-close the browser after the form is completed.

 [1]: https://www.selenium.dev/documentation/en/
 [2]: https://www.javatpoint.com/selenium-tutorial